 Rayann’s passion shines through.

 She believes God has big plans for her life, and she decided that her relationship with Christ, rather than her sexuality, is what defines her identity.
 Along with the Summit team, she is praying for God to help her pursue “holy sexuality” by living a lifestyle that is chaste and faithful to God.

 Now Rayann feels free to pursue her dream of being an evangelist and sharing God’s love with orphans.
 “You don’t realize that you haven’t been loved enough until you have so much love that it’s overwhelming.
 And I want to be able to give that to other children.”

 Every summer thousands of Summit students like Rayann learn how to love God with their hearts as well as with their minds.
 Though the environment is intellectually challenging, it is also deeply relational.
 When students know they are loved, they find it easier to open up and accept God’s answers to life’s tough questions.

-If a student in your life is wrestling with a hard topic—consider joining us for a two-week experience in Colorado, Pennsylvania, or Tennessee this summer.
+If a student in your life is wrestling with a hard topic—consider joining us for a two-week experience.